IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/index.md

 Starting on a new project with an unfamiliar code base can be a daunting task.
-This documentation will explain the necessary steps to set up your environment properly, where and how to get the required keys and dependencies, and where to find example implementations and how-to guides for several types of plugins.
+This documentation will explain the necessary steps to set up your environment properly, where and how to get the required keys and dependencies, and where to find example implementations and tutorials for several types of plugins.

-When you've completed the [getting started](#getting-started) guide, you can have a look at the [example application](#example-application) or perhaps already follow along with a [how-to](#how-to-guides) to add a first plugin of your own.
+When you've completed the [getting started](#getting-started) guide, you can have a look at the [example application](#example-application) or perhaps already follow along with a [tutorials](#tutorials) to add a first plugin of your own.

 ### Getting started